tlaanemaa/backup-docker/README.md

 ## All options
 ```
---operation enum            Operation to perform.
+--operation enum            Operation to perform, can be passed without the name as
+                            the first argument.
 Options: backup | restore
 -c, --containers string[]   Optional names of the containers to backup or restore.
-Defaults to all
+                            Defaults to all containers
-                            containers
--d, --directory string      Optional directory name to save to or look for container backups.
+-d, --directory string      Optional directory name to save to or look for container
+                            backups.
+Defaults to current working directory
+-s, --socketPath string     Optional Docker socket path.
 Defaults to
-                            current working directory
--s, --socketPath string     Optional Docker socket path.
-Defaults to /var/run/docker.sock
+                            /var/run/docker.sock
--o, --only enum             Optional to indicate that only containers or volumes should be backed up or
+-o, --only enum             Optional to indicate that only containers or volumes
-                            restored.
+                            should be backed up or restored.
 Defaults to both.
                             Options: containers | volumes
 -h, --help                  Prints this help page
 ```